anabrid/lucipy/docs/usage.rst

 This page gives an introductory overview about how the code can be used to solve common problems.
 This shall not replace a general introduction about the LUCIDAC computer and its abilities.
-This can be read in the *lucidoc* end user documentation (to be linked here as PDF once it is ready).
+This can be read in the `end user documentation <https://anabrid.dev/docs/lucidac-user-docs.pdf>`_.

 Interactive use